 Education Committee for translation.
 They are English, French, Spanish,

-Portuguese and Russian.
+Portuguese, Russian, Arabic and Hindi.
 GATS covers the cost for translation into these

 languages.
 When translation is done into other languages funds would have